CARGO BIKE FACEOFF

 Bullitts are high-performance cargo bikes, designed to be lightweight, stiff, intuitive, and above all, fun!
 You can carry two small kids (or one bigger kid) with the impact-resistant Bullitt Canopy and Kids Pack, or choose the equally impact-resistant Convoy Evo Box, which carries two kids with aplomb!

-From the makers of Babboe comes Carqon, a new generation of Dutch cargo bike that updates the classic design with advanced geometry, materials and clever features.
-This lightweight bike carries two kids and even has a door!
-Powered by a powerful Bosch Cargo Line motor.
-Double walled ABS box for maximum impact resistance.
+Urban Arrow represents the new generation of Dutch cargo bike that updates the classic design with advanced geometry, materials and clever features.
+This lightweight bike carries 2-4 kids, no matter what age!
+Powered by a powerful Bosch motor.
+EPP Foam Box for maximum impact resistance.

 Our most popular cargo trike, partly for its lightweight design, partly for its incredibly safe handling.
 The Family comes with a padded bench, a seatbelt, and one Y-belt (you can buy another Y-belt too).
 E-assist option available.
 Box is steel framed and surrounded by high-impact resistant Lexan Plastic (the stuff used in hockey rink boards!)